 Men must take responsibility to change the violent and destructive aspects of patriarchy side by side with women.
 Whether you have violated women or not, you must commit yourself to transforming the misguided, patriarchal values and attitudes that you have internalized if you want a life founded on love and a society based on equality, compassion and creative abundance.

 In practical terms, what can you do to better yourself and society?
 In my blog post, The Real Reason Why Sexual Harassment Is So Pervasive, I describe how the patriarchal man is fundamentally disconnected from his own feminine nature and the sacred archetype of the Mother.
 Our feminine nature is the part of us that is intuitive, receptive, connected with our inner world of feeling and emotions, wise with the knowing that comes from our inner guidance, nurturing and unifying.
-We refer to this aspect of ourselves as the inner female.
-(To learn more about the two fundamental components of our human psyche, please see my blog post about the inner male and inner female.)
+We refer to this aspect of ourselves as the inner feminine.
+(To learn more about the two fundamental components of our human psyche, please see my blog post about the inner masculine and inner feminine .)

 Connect with your inner female

-If you suppress your inner female, you also become afraid of her, and anything that is of the feminine, such as your emotions, intuition, and deepest wisdom.
+If you suppress your inner feminine, you also become afraid of her, and anything that is of the feminine, such as your emotions, intuition, and deepest wisdom.
 If you are afraid of that part of yourself, you will continuously try to control it.
-The catch is that you also desperately need your inner female to feel connected with yourself, intimate with others, in touch with the sacred in life, and nourished and loved from within.
-But if you cannot connect with your own inner female, you will try to find her through the womb of a woman.
-The problem is, if you are afraid of the feminine inside yourself and do not consider that part of yourself important, you will also be subconsciously afraid of women, particularly those who embody a powerful inner female, and you will try to control and even demean them.
+The catch is that you also desperately need your inner feminine to feel connected with yourself, intimate with others, in touch with the sacred in life, and nourished and loved from within.
+But if you cannot connect with your own inner feminine, you will try to find her through the womb of a woman.
+The problem is, if you are afraid of the feminine inside yourself and do not consider that part of yourself important, you will also be subconsciously afraid of women, particularly those who embody a powerful inner female, and you will try to control her, dominate her and even demean them.
 That’s where the violation begins.
+At the root it’s all about fear and the frustration of fearing that which you deeply desire.

 A patriarchal man steals intimacy through sex and abuse because he needs to take it by exerting power over her, instead of through consensus or intimacy.
 Consensus is too scary for this kind of man because it implies a level of freedom which interferes with his need to control the interaction.
 Rage and violence then are the expression of his underling fear of being overwhelmed and possessed by the feminine nature of a woman he cannot control.

-If you are one of the “good guys” who is sick of patriarchy and wants to do something about it, start by deprogramming yourself of your societal conditioning by getting in touch with your own inner female.
-Note: getting in touch with your inner female does not mean that you let your inner male collapse, which can make you feel overly emotional, indecisive and wimpy.
-On the contrary, getting in touch with your own inner female is actually nourishing to your inner male, which enables you to be even more active, assertive, protective, disciplined, boundaries setting, generous, and giving.
-Both you and the women around you need your inner male to continue to be strong in this way.
-It’s all about harmony between the two, your inner masculine and your inner feminine, and their collaboration in your daily life.
+If you are one of the “good guys” who is sick of patriarchy and wants to do something about it, start by deprogramming yourself of your societal conditioning by getting in touch with your own inner feminine.
+Note: getting in touch with your inner feminine does not mean that you let your inner masculine collapse, which can make you feel overly emotional, indecisive and wimpy.
+On the contrary, getting in touch with your own inner feminine is actually nourishing to your inner masculine, which enables you to be even more active, assertive, protective, disciplined, boundaries setting, generous, and giving.
+Both you and the women around you need your inner masculine to continue to be strong in a healthy way.
+The task is to create harmony between the two, so that your inner masculine and your inner feminine become loving collaborators in your daily life.

 How to put this all in practice